universe-7/camera-log/_posts/2018-03-26-windhover-heatshimmer.md

 _Monday, March 26th, 2018_ • Floyd Bennett Field & SMNT, Brooklyn, NY

 Kestrel hopping from Floyd Bennett Field to Salt Marsh Nature Trail.

 Saw that Kenny at Salt Marsh has a girlfriend now (saw them perform coitus _four_ times).
 It wasn't an incredibly hot day but the sun was shining down hard, creating heat shimmer low to the ground.

-1. Floyd Bennett Field
-2. Salt Marsh Nature Trail

 ## conditions

-_03-26-2018_

 - 37.0-46.0 degrees F
 - 28.5-39.6 degrees F windchill